Smallsan/fenpix/README.md

 # Fenpix Library

-Fenex is a Rust library for converting fen string into pixel chess boards.
+Fenpix is a Rust library that converts FEN strings into pixel chess boards.

 The pixel assets were designed by me, so you're free to use them as you like.